 I’m not sure when, exactly, we can declare something a tradition, but after the sixth year of doing something, I feel like we’re there.
-Well this year we decided to give our tradition a name – Operation Manitou.
+Well this year we decided to give our tradition a name – Camp Manitou.

 Since 2012 my family has made it a point to take a week and go to the beach together.
 We started in Destin, FL, and the trip has since migrated to various destinations in the southeast.
 The trips are what you would expect, lots of beach time, eating out at seafood restaurants, a family photo, movie nights, etc.